timacdonald/json-api/README.md

 ### Sparse fieldsets

-Spare fieldsets allows clients to specify the attributes they would like for a given resource type.
+Sparse fieldsets allows clients to specify the attributes they would like for a given resource type.
 As this is part of the JSON:API specification, we won't go into great detail here, but I will mention that sparse fieldsets works out of the box.

 Say a client only wanted access to the `name` and `email` attribute of every user in a response.
 The client could send the following request.